Carnival season is in full swing, and if you're contemplating indulging in a king cake this year, this guide is for you.

 7328 W. Greenfield Ave., (414) 482-1288

 King cakes at Aggie’s are made with a tender sweet dough with a choice of three fillings: cinnamon, cream cheese or a combination of both.
 They are priced $14.95 to $49.95, depending on size, with the smallest cakes feeding 5-8 and the largest accommodating up to 50.
-The cakes will be available beginning the first week in February and leading up to Fat Tuesday (March 5).
+The cakes are currently available for pre-order, with pick-up beginning the first week in February and leading up to Fat Tuesday (Feb.
+16).

 2. Blue's Egg / Black Shoe Bakery

 317 N. 76th St., (414) 299-3180